Why Choose Custom Photography?

 - 1 hour or more for prep time and ordering products

 In this example, the time spent per client can range from 11 to 16 hours.
 This is time dedicated only to ONE session.
-The reason for charging $150-$275 for the photo shoot (aka session fee) you are not just paying for the 1 hour of session time, you are paying for 11-16 hours complete time for your session.
+The reason for charging $200-$400 for the photo shoot (aka session fee) you are not just paying for the 1 hour of session time, you are paying for 11-16 hours complete time for your session.
+This also include the thousands of dollars spent on equipment and insurance!

 What Is Custom Photography?